1nc1/1nc1.github.io/README.md

-# Login Page
+# Github Login Page
-**Login Page** that will be used in later projects most likely with a MEAN stack.
+Going to try to replicate Github's login page using only HTML/CSS.